Children thrive when parents and schools work together.

 Our videos include students' and educators' stories, key concepts, and more, exploring the core ideas behind SOGI 1 2 3 and SOGI-inclusive education.

-With financial support from British Columbia through the Ministry of Education and from BCCPAC, this parents brochure was created to support brief SOGI 1 2 3 introductory conversations in your community, such as at a school PAC meeting.
+This brochure was created to support brief SOGI 1 2 3 introductory conversations in your community, such as at a school PAC/School Council meeting.

 Ask a teacher